quarkifii/quarkifimagiq-socket-examples/README.md

-# Quarkifi MagIQ Smart Socket Cloud API Examples!
+﻿# Quarkifi MagIQ Smart Socket Cloud API Examples

 Explore this repo to find varioud ways one can invoke Quarkifi MagIQ cloud APIs and control the smart socket on various use cases and develop smart energy management solutions